 Services

-The microdata of the Services Sector Activity Indicators (SSAI) are not accessible to the general public.
-A file of microdata does not disseminated anonymous, only these are facilitated to the Oficinas Centrales de Estadística de las Comunidades Autónomas (OCECAS) with which an agreement of collaboration has been signed for the reference of the above mentioned information, by virtue of the Framework agreement of Collaboration between the INE and the OCECAS.
+The microdata for the Services Sector Activity Indicators (SSAI) are not accessible to the public.
+The microdata file is not disseminated anonymously; it is provided only to the Oficinas Centrales de Estadística de las Comunidades Autónomas (OCECAS) with which an agreement of collaboration has been signed for the reference of the above-mentioned information, by virtue of the Framework agreement of Collaboration between the INE and the OCECAS.

 10.5.
 Dissemination format - other